3axap4eHko/gh-service/README.md

 	2. ssh2 php extension

 ### Structure
+    ..
+    \-backups - backup directory for store backups

-    vhost - deployment directory (is not server document root) backups - backup directory for store backups update.sh - update script that will be called by hook
+    \-vhost - deployment directory (is not server document root)
+    \-update.sh - update script that will be called by hook

 ### Installation
 #### On Debian: